 2) Style

-Based on attributes of your song, our AI will select a Style automatically.
-If you want to change the Style, you can click on the Style button.
+The Style feature allows you to pick a preset style, or one that you've created yourself.
+Based on attributes of your song, our AI will select a style automatically.
+If you want to change the style, you can click on the Style button.
 This will expand into multiple Style presets that we offer where you can view some examples of the images used for each Style.
 If you've trained an Autopilot Style, you can select it here.

 If you make changes to your Style, be sure to Regenerate Scenes to activate the new Style for your scenes and video.